Fall, Spring, Calendar Year

 The Republic of South Africa has a rich and compelling history and gorgeous natural landscapes.
 This country of approximately 49 million has the largest economy on the continent and is politically peaceful and stable.
 Diversity is a key feature, with 11 officially recognized languages, community leaders including chieftains and rabbis, rugby players and returned exiles, and traditional healers plying their trade around the corner from stockbrokers.

 Participants on this program live in on-campus housing with other South African students.
 UKZN residence halls have shared kitchens where students can prepare their own meals.
+A meal plan is not included with this exchange.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.